 Canterbury Probate Registry Contact Details.

-Canterbury Probate Registry Office is a sub office of Maidstone Probate Registry Office to whom enquiries should be directed.
+Canterbury Probate Registry Office is a sub office of Maidstone Probate Registry Office which is a sub office of Brighton to whom initial enquiries should be directed.
 Please note that Canterbury Probate Registry is a branch of the Court and does NOT deal with registering births deaths or marriages.
 Click here for Registrars of Births, Deaths and Marriages.

 Should you require a Free Probate Guide or need professional help with probate, click CANTERBURY PROBATE ADVICE.